What is a no-closing-cost refinance?

 1. Increasing the mortgage rate you pay.
 This way, the lender recovers the closing costs from your higher monthly payments.

 2. Adds the closing costs to your opening mortgage balance.
-This means you’ll pay the closing costs down over the term of your loan.
+This means you’ll pay the closing costs down over the loan term.

 How much are closing costs?